-Within the past decade, there has been an increasing number of UASs developed and used for atmospheric sensing (i.e. Holland et al., 2001; Shuqing et al., 2004; Spiess et al., 2007; van den Kroonenberg et al., 2008; Reuder et al., 2009; van den Kroonenberg et al., 2012; Houston et al., 2012).
+Within the past decade, there has been an increasing number of UASs developed and used for atmospheric sensing (i.e., Holland et al., 2001; Shuqing et al., 2004; Spiess et al., 2007; van den Kroonenberg et al., 2008; Reuder et al., 2009; van den Kroonenberg et al., 2012; Houston et al., 2012).
 The nature of the research topics investigated by UASs varies as much as the platforms themselves.
-Larger more robust platforms, such as the Aerosonde, are capable of carrying extensive instrumentation packages and conducting long research missions, such as investigating the eyewall of tropical cyclones (Lin, 2006).
+Larger more robust platforms, such as the Aerosonde, are capable of carrying extensive instrumentation packages and conducting long research missions, such as investigating the eye wall of tropical cyclones (Lin, 2006).
 Most UASs that have been developed recently are more focused on investigating the PBL.
-The meteorological mini unmanned aerial vehicle (M^2AV), designed by van den Kroonenberg et al. (2008), has a wingspan of 2 m and is capable

-- of taking thermodynamic as well as high-resolution three-dimensional wind measurements using a 5-hole probe.
+The meteorological mini unmanned aerial vehicle (MAV), designed by van den Kroonenberg et al. (2008), has a wingspan of 2 m and is capable of taking thermodynamic as well as highresolution 3-D wind measurements using a 5-hole probe.
 It has been used primarily to investigate the PBL, such as measuring the temperature structure-function parameter (van den Kroonenberg et al., 2012).
-However, the 5-hole probe for the M2AV is relatively expensive costing ≈€6000 (J. Bange, personal communication, 2009), while the total of other components for a - small UAS is ≈€800.
+However, the 5-hole probe for the $M^2AV$ is relatively expensive costing $\sim \in 6000$ (J. Bange, personal communication, 2009), while the total of other components for a small UAS is $\sim \in 800$ .
 Dias et al. (2012) constructed the Aerolemma, which collects thermodynamic data, and utilized it to calculate convective turbulence scales and the entrainment flux.
 Several low-cost UASs have also been developed recently for PBL research.
-The Small Unmanned Meteorological Observer (SUMO) utilizes an off-the-shelf airframe into which meteorological sensors can be placed, such as a temperature and humidity sensor and a barometer, for thermodynamic profiling of the PBL (Reuder et al., 2009).
+The Small Unmanned Meteorological Observer (SUMO) utilizes an offthe-shelf airframe into which meteorological sensors can be placed, such as a temperature and humidity sensor and a barometer, for thermodynamic profiling of the PBL (Reuder et al., 2009).

-Small UASs can be relatively inexpensive and have the ability to collect samples with high spatial and temporal resolution (Bonin et al., 2012).
-Flight plans for autonomous vehicles that utilize autopilots can be customized to examine particular meteorological phenomena and can be adapted "on the fly" to account for evolving conditions or to
+Small UASs can be relatively inexpensive and have the ability to collect samples with high spatial and temporal resolution (Bonin et al., 2013).
+Flight plans for autonomous vehicles that utilize autopilots can be customized to examine particular meteorological phenomena and can be adapted "on the fly" to account for evolving conditions or to focus on a particular region of interest.

-- 20 phenomena and can be adapted "on the fly" to account for evolving conditions or to focus on a particular region of interest.
 For example, a flight trajectory configured for a quick ascent rate could be used to rapidly penetrate the daytime PBL under convective conditions when the PBL is typically well mixed.
 At night, the PBL is usually statically stable and contains sharp vertical gradients in its structure.
-Therefore a slower ascent - rate might be more appropriate as a means of acquiring better vertical resolution over a shallow layer.
+Therefore a slower ascent rate might be more appropriate as a means of acquiring better vertical resolution over a shallow layer.
 Since UASs are being increasingly utilized for meteorological sensing, accurate instrumentation and observation methods must be developed for these platforms.